 One of our favorite things to do on Saturday mornings is stop by the Middleburg Farmers Market.
 Located behind the Middleburg Community Center on Stonewall Avenue, the market operates on Saturday mornings from 8 a.m. until noon from May to October.
 It’s a great opportunity to buy fresh local products directly from the people who produce them!

 Middleburg offers a wide variety of high-quality boutiques, many of which are unique to our town.
 In warm weather, our brick sidewalks are abuzz with activity.
 Stroll along Washington Street and you’re sure to find something new to love!
 From luxury men’s and women’s fashions to housewares to antique stores and more, there is a lot to love about shopping in Middleburg.

-You can also join NSLM for “Coffee with the Curator” on April 22 from 10-11:30 a.m.
-Sponsored by Middleburg Common Grounds, the program includes an informal coffee reception followed by a tour of the new exhibition conducted by the artist himself. $5 admission, free to NSLM members.
-RSVP to Anne Marie Barnes, Clarice and Robert H. Smith educator, at firstname.lastname@example.org or 540-687-6542 x25.
+You can also join NSLM for “Coffee with the Curator” on April 14 from 10-11:30 a.m. olleen Yarger, VMFA’s Curatorial Assistant for the Mellon Collections, will greet guests and lead a tour of “A Sporting Vision.” $5 admission, free to NSLM members.
+RSVP to Anne Marie Barnes at email@example.com or 540-687-6542 x25.

 One of the best things about spring (and summer) in Middleburg?
 Free outdoor concerts!
-The Middleburg Community Center’s Concert on the Steps kicks off April 21 with free fun, local musicians, food and good company!
-And the National Sporting Library & Museum’s first “Open Late” concert of 2017 will be May 26, featuring music by The After Party Band, food from Hammerdown BBQ and a cash bar featuring wine from Greenhill Winery & Vineyards and beer.
+The Middleburg Community Center’s Concert on the Steps kicks off April 20 with free fun, local musicians, food and good company!
+And the National Sporting Library & Museum’s first “Open Late” concert of 2018 will be May 26, featuring music by The Butchers Family Band.
 Check out our event calendar for other concerts this spring!